310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Midori norsmile %}
 Do you guys know about ‘Tropical Troppeys’?

 You’ll find them in the documents.
-They’re a group of animal mascot characters who enjoy their lives on a tropical island.
+They’re a group of animal yurucharas who enjoy their lives on a tropical island.

-To be more specific, they’re actually mascot characters that existed <em>before</em> it became a trend to make the sort of mascots you see today.[^6]
+To be more specific, they’re actually “mascot characters” that existed <em>before</em> the yurucharas you see today became a trend.[^6]

 But either way, they’re definitely one of the original sets of mascot characters.
 {% endbubble %}